drivelling-spinel/tartar/doc/bugs.md

 - ChexQuest demos go out of sync.
 - With FILTERS directory filled with InstaDoom WAD-s Tartar exhausts DOS file handles very quickly, suggested CONFIG.SYS setting being FILES=70

+The following bugs are expected to be fixed in the third maintenance release of Stage 3:

 - Weird texturing effects have been noticed in some maps e.g. diamonds at the start of Jumpwad MAP03 or huge chains in Eviternity MAP21 do not render right